GearEightGames/PerformanceBooster/README.md

 In Unity, you can add this by dragging the built library into the project.
 It will automatically added and referenced.

+It is available on [NuGet](https://www.nuget.org/packages/G8G.PerformanceBooster/1.0.0).

 ## Documentation

 See the wiki for documentation.

 ## Building

-This is solution is usually build using MSBuild in Visual Studio 2017 or later, but could also be built with Roslyn.
+This is solution is usually build using MSBuild in Visual Studio 2019 or later, but could also be built with Roslyn.

 ## Credits